ml-spring-2019/project2/README.md

 We used stop word and stem word filtering to elimate common words from the training and testing datasets.
 We also converted all characters to lowercase for streamlined string comparisons.

 ## Trained Features
+The features the Naive Bayes model was trained over is located in the `features.txt` file.

 ## Rejected Features / Preprocessing Techniques

 ## Overall Accuracy of Model